oizhaolei/typescript-restapi/README.md

-# Integrating Typscript with Graphql using Type-Graphl, a modern framework for building Graphql Node JS APIs
+# Integrating Typescript with Graphql using Type-Graphql, a modern framework for building Graphql Node JS APIs

 ### To compile the application, run `npm run build-ts`